prakhar-singh09/NoteGen/README.md

 Contributions are welcome!
 Feel free to submit issues or pull requests.

 License:
-This project is licensed under the MIT License."
+This project is licensed under the MIT License.